Azure/c-pal/interfaces/devdoc/async_socket_requirements.md

 `async_socket` is an interface for a socket that allows asynchronous sends/receives.

 An `async_socket` object receives an execution engine as creation argument in order to be able to schedule all asynchronous work using the execution engine.

-An `async_socket` does not own the underlying platform specific socket passed on create.
-It is the responsibility of the `async_socket` owner to dispose of the platform specific socket.
+An `async_socket` owns the underlying platform specific socket passed on create.
+After successful creation, it will handle closing the platform-specific socket.

 `async_socket` does not take ownership of the buffers passed to `async_socket_send_async` and `async_socket_receive_async`.

-The lifetime of the execution engine should supersede the lifetime of the `threadpool` object.

 ## Exposed API